Container Security

 Key Capabilities

-Captures a continuous record of workload events (process, network, file, syscall), for forensic investigation: differentiation is event retention period, query performance, and contextual enrichment.
+Captures a continuous record of workload events (process, network, file, syscall) for forensic investigation of incidents in running workloads.

 Enforces pod security standards, network policies, and RBAC controls across Kubernetes clusters, blocking non-compliant workload deployments and detecting policy drift.